GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

         Resolving deltas: 100% (30/30), done.

 2. Register your project on the [Google Developer's Console](https://console.developers.google.com/).
 You'll need to pick a project name.
-In this tutorial, I use hellobrowser, but you'll need to choose something else since that's now taken.
+The sample code uses the project id "hellobrowser," but you'll need to choose something else since that's now taken.

 3. In your local copy of the source, open the file pom.xml in a text editor and change the `artifactId` and  `app.id` elements from `hellobrowser` to the project name you registered in the developer console.